PavanRangani/docs/docs/prd/investments/IPS.md

 - Allows to Download PDF file for any IPS in history.
 - Downloaded File name: `{legal-entity-name}-ips-report.pdf`

+## Restore unsaved changes

+- System keeps track of changes which are not saved.
+- At the time of leaving current action (Add/edit/Amend)  without save, System will store unsaved changes in local storage.
+- When user performs any action (Add/Edit/Amend), System will check if there is any unsaved changes available in local storage or not.
+If any unsaved changes found in local storage, System asks user about restore unsaved changes.
+On confirmation of user, System restores unsaved changes.

 ## UX Requirement

 See [Mockups](https://drive.google.com/drive/u/0/folders/1xfiUGFYjddQQoArdyN_dbkRwdqXNVIcI)

+-

 ### IPS Summary